jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

   ```

   - If the second argument is of type `Credential` or `undefined`, a default
-    pipeline instance is created with the credential (AnonymousCredential in the
+    storage client pipeline is created with the given credential or
-    `undefined` case) and the pipeline options are used to create the instance.
+    `AnonymousCredential` in the `undefined` case and the pipeline options are
+    used to create the instance.
   - otherwise, the instance is created with the custom pipeline passed in and
     the third argument is ignored.